apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 ### e. boot into the live system

+\- shut down your regular computer
 \- plug the "live" usb drive into your regular computer
-\- restart your regular computer
+\- turn on your regular computer
 \- hold down the option key
 \- select the live drive, it will probably say "UEFI".
 If there are two then it's probably the last one, if you pick the wrong one don't cry over your keyboard just try again.

-Note that your screen might flicker and jitter around a bit, that happened to me but it's not big deal.
+Note that your screen might flicker and jitter around a bit when you're in the ubuntu system on a macbook, this happens to me but it's not big deal.

 ### f. create the "offline boot" drive